Alaska's 'Into the Wild' bus, known as a deadly tourist lure, has been removed by air

 Visiting the dilapidated vehicle became a kind of pilgrimage for hikers ever since Jon Krakauer's book was published in 1996; a movie adaptation was released in 2007.

 The nonfiction book chronicles the life of Christopher McCandless, who grew up in an affluent suburb of Washington.
-But after graduating from Emory University in 1990, he left behind his comfortable life and headed west without telling his friends and family members.
+But after graduating from Emory University in Atlanta, Georgia, in 1990, he left behind his comfortable life and headed west without telling his friends and family members.

-An Alaska Army National Guard Blackhawk helicopter hovers near "Bus 142," made famous by the "Into the Wild" book and movie.
+An Alaska Army National Guard UH-60 Black Hawk helicopter hovers near "Bus 142," made famous by the "Into the Wild" book and movie.

 Alaska Department of Natural Resources/Reuters